2021 FIM Women's Motocross World Championship

 The 2021 FIM Women's Motocross World Championship was the 17th Women's Motocross World Championship season.
-Courtney Duncan successfully defended her title, after taking her second title in 2020.
+Courtney Duncan successfully defended her title, after taking her second title in 2020 Yamaha is the defending Manufacturing champion.

 2021 Calendar

 A 5-round calendar for the 2021 season was announced on 10 February 2021.

 Participants

+Points are awarded to finishers of the main races, in the following format: